More than meets the ear.

 - If God is only revealed in the Bible and not in his creation, then the Bible is reduced to a book of spiritual ideas and private ethics.

 - If God is only revealed in his creation and not in the Bible then he is essentially unknowable beyond our own imagination and theories.

 - Noise can enhance my appreciation of God’s character, and God’s character deepens my appreciation of noise music.

 Biblical Symbolism is Clear

-Not a smash and grab, the Bible builds up specific word pictures and associations with God’s attributes, human behaviour, and spiritual truths of all kinds.
-This requires reading the Bible literarily, as distinguished from literally.
+- The Bible builds up specific word pictures and associations of created things with God’s attributes, human behaviour, and spiritual truths of all kinds.

 Biblical Symbolism is Cosmic

-The creational symbolism we find in the Bible gives us some concrete starting-points and principles for learning about God from the world around us.
+- The Bible’s symbolism gives us some concrete starting-points and principles for learning about God from the world around us.